-- 7.1 The process outlined below aligns with the 'Behaviour for Learning Expectations and Violations'. - 7.2 In secondary Academic and Pastoral Leaders and Pastoral Leaders are in post to support this process. - 7.3 Unacceptable behaviour out of lessons is the responsibility of all adults in the academy.
-The member of staff witnessing poor behaviour must deal with it immediately in line with the 'Behaviour in the Corridor' sanctions.

-The Behaviour for Learning expectations operate as a consequences system based on two areas of expectations: Behaviour in the Classroom and Behaviour on the Corridor.
-Both contain the following coding for expectations of behaviour and possible sanctions:

-Green: appropriate behaviour and associated rewards Amber: official warning and consequence Red: withdrawal and extended learning Major Incident: removal from circulation and/or exclusion

-- 7.4 All consequences are recorded in the pupil planner and on SIMS.
-In primary year groups, behaviour violations are recorded on CPOMS. - 7.5 Major Incident violations are 'Red Line' violations and must be immediately reported to and recorded by a member of the Senior Leadership Team - 7.6 When a teacher or equivalent is considerably concerned about the behaviour of a pupil, they should contact the relevant year team or class teacher to discuss. - 7.7 Punishments must be restricted to the individual concerned.
-Group punishments are rarely necessary. - 7.8 If difficulties persist, continual misbehaviour in lessons must be referred to the form tutor initially who will escalate when necessary to the Head of Year.
-In primary ongoing concerns must be reported to the relevant Achievement and Standards Leader. - 7.9 Assistant Heads of Year will monitor SIMS reports for their year group weekly reporting to the Head of Year.
+- 10.1 The process outlined below aligns with the 'Learning Expectations' and 'Sanctions'. - 10.2 In secondary Academic and Pastoral Leaders and Pastoral Leaders are in post to support this process.
+Unacceptable behaviour out of lessons is the responsibility of all adults in the academy.
+The member of staff witnessing poor behaviour must deal with it immediately in line with the 'Behaviour in the Corridor' sanctions. - 10.3 The Behaviour for Learning expectations operate as a consequences system based on two areas of expectations: Classroom Learning Expectations and Corridor Expectations.
+Both contain the following coding for expectations of behaviour and possible sanctions: - Green: appropriate behaviour and associated rewards - Amber: official warning and consequence - Red: withdrawal and extended learning - Major Incident: removal from circulation and/or exclusion - 10.4 All consequences are recorded in the pupil planner and on SIMS.
+In primary year groups, behaviour violations are recorded on CPOMS. - 10.5 Major Incident violations are 'Red Line' violations and must be immediately reported to and recorded by a member of the Senior Leadership Team - 10.6 When a teacher or equivalent is considerably concerned about the behaviour of a pupil, they should contact the relevant year team or class teacher to discuss. - 10.7 Punishments must be restricted to the individual concerned.
+Group punishments are rarely necessary. - 10.8 If difficulties persist, continual misbehaviour in lessons must be referred to the form tutor initially who will escalate when necessary to the Head of Year.
+In primary ongoing concerns must be reported to the relevant Assistant Headteacher. - 10.9 Assistant Heads of Year will monitor SIMS reports for their year group weekly reporting to the Head of Year.
 Pupils causing serious concern will be monitored and supported.
-A behaviour contract will be put in place with parental/carer agreement and multi-agency involvement will be established at this point if needed. - 7.10 If a pupil's serious misbehaviour persists, referral is made to the Assistant Principal for Behaviour and Attendance who will ask the pupil's parents/carers to come in to the academy to discuss the pupil's issues.
-In primary referrals will be made to a Senior Assistant Principal.
-Pupils causing persistent serious concern will be monitored and supported with targets on their Intervention Plan. - 7.11 Multi-agency involvement will be evaluated and reviewed by the senior leader or equivalent.
-Review meetings with parents/carers and concerned agencies will continue. - 7.12 Personalised Learning provision will be identified if appropriate. - 7.13 Review meetings will identify appropriate support for the high needs of the pupil and referral may be made to the appropriate Behaviour and Attendance Collaborative (BAC) to access this provision, or, if appropriate, referral will be made to the Principal for permanent exclusion from the academy community.
+A behaviour contract will be put in place with parental/carer agreement and multi-agency involvement will be established at this point if needed. - 10.10.
+If a pupil's serious misbehaviour persists, referral is made to the secondary Leader for Behaviour and Attendance who will ask the pupil's parents/carers to come in to the academy to discuss the pupil's issues.
+In primary referrals will be made to the Assistant Headteacher.
+Pupils causing persistent serious concern will be monitored and supported with targets on their Intervention Plan.
+This may result in a referral to external agencies for more specialist support - 10.11 External agency involvement will be evaluated and reviewed by the senior leader or equivalent.
+Review meetings with parents/carers and concerned agencies will continue. - 10.12Personalised Learning provision will be identified if appropriate.

-- 7.14 In the event of an extreme critical incident, referral may be made for permanent exclusion by the Vice Principal Ethos and Expectations to the Principal, without using the behaviour management stages outlined above. - 7.15 Throughout the behaviour management process of pupils, it is critical that parents/carers and academy staff are aware of actions being taken. - 7.16 All staff must use the pupil planner and SIMS to record excellent points. - 7.17 All staff must record negative behaviour reports in the pupil planner and on SIMS.
+- 10.13 Review meetings will identify appropriate support for the high needs of the pupil and referral may be made to the appropriate Behaviour and Attendance Collaborative (BAC) to access this provision, or, if appropriate, referral will be made to the Executive Headteacher who may consider permanent exclusion from the academy community. - 10.14 In the event of an extreme critical incident, referral may be made for permanent exclusion by the appropriate Head of School to the Executive Headteacher, without using the behaviour management stages outlined above. - 10.15 Throughout the behaviour management process of pupils, it is critical that parents/carers and academy staff are aware of actions being taken. - 10.16 All staff must use the pupil planner and SIMS to record excellent points. - 10.17 All staff must record negative behaviour reports in the pupil planner and on SIMS.

-8 Pastoral Structure
+II Pastoral Structure